 Combining Ways to Calm Your Mind: Kava Yoga

-Whether through meditation, mindfulness, yoga, floating or drinking a stress relieve kava tea, taking time out to intentionally calm your mind is important.
-You will reap the benefits of improved health and wellness, lower stress levels and will even find you are happier, more creative and more productive.
+Whether through meditation, mindfulness, yoga, floating or drinking a stress-relieving kava tea, taking time out to intentionally calm your mind is important.
+You will reap the benefits of improved health and wellness, lower stress levels and will even find you are happier, more creative, and more productive.

-Have you experienced the benefits of any of the above?
+Have you experienced any of the above benefits?
 What other ideas do you have for how to calm your mind?
 Let us know in the comments below.